The majority of our students complete the program in 5 or 6 years, with the modal time being equally distributed between the two.

 Additionally, 3 ABD (All But Dissertation) students are already under contract in full-time academic positions prior to completing their PhD and do not show up in the statistics above because they have not technically yet graduated.

-Placement of the 32 graduates employed (part-time and full-time) in institutions of higher education is distributed among the following universities or colleges:
+Placement of the 46 graduates and 3 ABD students employed (part-time and full-time) in institutions of higher education is distributed among the following universities or colleges:

-Abilene Christian University, Baylor University, Briercrest College, Campbell University Divinity School, Catawba Valley Community College, Central Baptist Theological Seminary (Dallas Extension), Central Texas College, Gardner-Webb University, George W. Truett Theological Seminary, Harding University, Hardin-Simmons University, Houston Baptist University, Johnson University, Judson College, LeTourneau University, Loyola University, Memphis Theological Seminary, Morthland College, Pepperdine University, Southwest School of Bible Studies, Sterling College, University of Mary Hardin-Baylor, University of Texas Rio Grande Valley, Valparaiso University, and Yellowstone Theological Institute.
+Baptist University of the Américas, Baylor University, Berry College, Campbell University, Catawba Valley Community College, Central Texas College, Freed-Hardeman University, Gardner-Webb University, George W. Truett Theological Seminary, Harding University, Houston Baptist University, Johnson University, Judson College, Loyola University, Memphis Theological Seminary, Morthland College, Pepperdine University, Simpson University, Southwest Assemblies of God University, Sterling College, Tyler Junior College, University of Mary Hardin-Baylor, Valparaiso University, and Yellowstone Theological Institute.